true-zed/VPMS/README.md

 ```

 <details>
+    <summary>Tip</summary>

-  <summary>What is > /dev/null 2>&1 < /dev/null & </summary>
+    What is "> /dev/null 2>&1 < /dev/null &" ?
     This thing uses to translate output to /dev/null.
-    Cuz we don't wont stop our console and now output will be ignored.
+    Cuz we don't wont stop our console and now output will be ignored (Use Enter for it).
 </details>

 Download and run image: